Lower back view of the JBL Xtreme 2 speaker, showing the closed USB ports door.

 You press this button on each Bluetooth speaker you wish to add to the Connect+ group.

 The picture above shows the JBL Xtreme 2 not joined in a Connect+ group, because the Connect+ button is dark.
-But this button lights when the speaker is joined to a Connect+ group.
+But this button lights when you join this speaker to a Connect+ group.

 All Lights On Test Mode

-Entering the All Lights ON mode briefly lights all lamps on the speaker’s control panel, and then powers down the unit after two seconds.
+Entering the All Lights ON mode briefly lights all lamps on the speaker’s control panel.
+Then powers down the unit after two seconds.
 Note though that here, the speaker makes no falling guitar sound when it shuts off.
-Also during this test, all the lights on the panel light up as shown next, including the battery gauge, as well as the Volume Down and Play-Pause buttons.
+See this in the next picture.

-Top view of the speaker, showing the -Power- and -Connect- buttons glowing .
+Picture of the -Power- and -Connect- buttons glowing.

-Note that all battery gauge lamps, located on the front, near the bottom of the speaker, also come on during this test, as shown next.
+Note that all battery gauge lamps also come on during this test, as we show next.

 How to Turn All Lights On

-To enter this mode, press and hold the Volume Down and Play-Pause buttons that are highlighted in the next picture, for around ten seconds, until you see the lights all come on, as shown in the previous picture.
+To enter this mode, press and hold the Volume Down and Play-Pause buttons together (see these in the next picture).
+Hold for around ten seconds.
+Then release when the lights all come on, as we see in the previous picture.

-Top view of the JBL Xtreme 2 speaker, showing the -Volume Down- and -Play-Pause- buttons highlighted.
+Picture of the -Volume Down- and -Play-Pause- buttons.

 Once you enter All Lights ON, the lights remain lit for a short period before they all shut off.
 Then, the speaker returns to normal working condition once the lamps return to their pretest state.